Merrill Edge Brokerage: Best High Interest Rate Options on Cash (5%+ APY, Updated May 2024)

 Current rate sheet.
 You can always check current interest rates by scrolling to the bottom of any Merrill Edge page and clicking on the blue link “Deposit Account & Money Fund Rates”.
 Right now it links to this PDF.

 Default cash sweep.
 Your default cash sweep interest rate is the one for “Merrill Lynch Bank Deposit Program – Tier 1 (<$250,000)".
-As of 2/7/23, it is a sad 0.01% APY.
+As of 5/15/24, it is a sad, sad 0.01% APY.
 This is a FDIC-insured cash sweep.
 The bad news is that you can’t change it to automatically sweep to anything else right now.
 The good news is that there are some other options available if you are willing to do a bit of work.

 Preferred Deposit.
 The first page of the rate PDF only includes FDIC-insured options.
 You’ll note the highest rate is something called “Preferred Deposit”.
-As of 2/7/23, it is a much more competitive 4.24% APY.
+As of 5/15/24, it is a much more competitive 4.71% APY.
 In order to use this option, you must open it with at least $100,000 in cash.
 However, once you establish that $100,000 position, you can then go below that amount while still maintaining future access (subsequent transactions have a $1,000 minimum).
 However, this is not a sweep (nothing goes in or out automatically).
-To initiate this option, you must put in $100,000+ buy/sell order over the phone, with same day settlement if the trade is placed by 5pm Eastern Time.
-After that, you can make transfers online.
+Here is a detailed product PDF.

 This is a non-sweep product – an order must be entered for all transactions (deposits and withdrawals).
 Please contact your representative for additional information.